yorickvP/rfcs/rfcs/0137-improve-number-syntax.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This change will break some code, but floats are not used very often.
-There is no breakage in nixpkgs.
+The float change will break some code, but floats are not used very often.
+The int change will break some currently confusing code, mainly in systemd units where masks get converted back to a string and then reinterpreted as octal.

 # Alternatives
 [alternatives]: #alternatives